EchoTools/nevr-proto/README.md

 * `api` - The request/response messages used with the GPRC and in some of the real-time API.
 * `rtapi`: The runtime API definitions, including the frame structure and connectivity statistics.
 * `gameapi`: The game-engine's HTTP API session data and user bones structures.
+* `common`: Shared utilities and types used across the codebase.

 ## Usage